wavebyrd/great_expectations/docs/docusaurus/docs/cloud/overview/gx_cloud_overview.md

 * **Monitor Data Health.** GX Cloud provides metric summaries and trends to help you understand and improve test coverage and success across your business.
 See [Data Health](/cloud/overview/data_health.md) for more detail.

+* **Integrations.** GX Cloud integrates with a variety of third-party tools to help you get the most out of your data quality efforts.
+For example, you can integrate GX Cloud with data catalogs to bring data quality insights into your data governance workflows.
+Or, you can integrate GX Cloud with orchestrators to quarantine and backfill bad records.
+See [Integrations](/cloud/integrations/integrations_lp.md) for more information.

 :::note Data Source support
 Some features aren't supported for some Data Sources.
 See [Manage Data Sources](/docs/cloud/data_sources/manage_data_sources.md#workflow-and-feature-support) for details.
 :::